Takumi123w/Youtube-for-Low-End/README.md

-Youtube work for background and spoof useragent to mobile Convert with Manifest 3 support
+Youtube work for background and spoof useragent to mobile support with Manifest 3 support